Zach Collaros: Tampa Bay Buccaneers

-Collaros signed with the Tampa Bay Buccaneers after going undrafted in the 2012 NFL Draft but did not make the team.
+Collaros signed with the Tampa Bay Buccaneers after going undrafted in the 2012 NFL draft but did not make the team.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 Collaros signed a contract to play for the Toronto Argonauts of the Canadian Football League in June 2012.
 He played in one game during the 2012 CFL season, completing seven of 11 passes for 101 yards and one touchdown.
 In the first preseason game of the 2013 CFL season he completed nine of 12 passes for 95 yards and one touchdown.
 On July 30, he had his first CFL start in place of the injured Ricky Ray, as the Argonauts defeated the B.C.
 Lions at the Rogers Centre.
 He threw for three touchdowns and completed 21 of 25 passes for 253 yards.
 Collaros had an outstanding 2013 season.
 He played in 14 games that season and was the starting quarterback for eight games, due to an injury to Ricky Ray.
 He completed 190 of 287 pass attempts at a strong completion percentage of 66.2%.
 He threw for 2,316 yards, 14 touchdowns and only six interceptions, for a quarterback rating of 98.4.
 He was not selected by the Ottawa Redblacks in the 2013 CFL Expansion Draft because he was set to become a free agent in February 2014.
 The Redblacks did not want to risk their selections on players who may not re-sign with their new team.
 Collaros was set to become a free-agent in February 2014 if a contract extension could not be agreed upon by the Argos.
 Upon understanding that Collaros would not re-sign with the Argos and would instead test the free-agent market, Argos general manager Jim Barker decided to release Collaros prior to the start of free agency.
 After failing to come to terms on a new contract, the Argonauts released Collaros on January 29, 2014.